Uncertainty quantification and multi-stage variable selection for personalized treatment regimes: Bayesian augmented learning with variable selection

 While BAL offers flexibility in specifying $f_2$ and $f_1$, in view of the application of Section~\ref{section5} we consider continuous payoffs and model them with normal multiple linear regressions, namely

-where $f_{\textsc{N}}(y;\mu,\sigma^2)$ is the probability density function of a normal random variable with mean $\mu$ and variance $\sigma^2$, and the notation $[\bm{z} \times \bm{a}]$ indicates the vector of regressors including $\bm{z}$, $\bm{a}$, and the interactions between the covariates $\bm{z}$ and each of the binary variables in $\bm{a}$.
-While for simplicity we exclude interactions between covariates and the term $a_{i1}a_{i2}$, these could be incorporated in the stage 2 regressions, if necessary.
+where $f_{\textsc{N}}(y;\mu,\sigma^2)$ is the density of a normal random variable with mean $\mu$ and variance $\sigma^2$, and the notation $[\bm{z} \times \bm{a}]$ indicates the vector of regressors including $\bm{z}$, $\bm{a}$ and their interaction terms.
 Given the continuity of the payoffs, the equivalences in \eqref{eq:alt_opt1} can be rewritten as

-The next proposition formalizes the validity of \eqref{eq:alt_opt1} and thus of \eqref{eq:alt_opt3}. \begin{proposition} If $f_2$ and $f_1$ are normal linear regressions, specified as in \eqref{eq:normal_reg}, then the equivalences in \eqref{eq:alt_opt1} hold. \end{proposition} The proof follows from the symmetry of the normal distribution and is postponed to the Supplementary Material.
-It is worth stressing that the applicability of the BAL approach is broad and not limited to the normal regression case, as the equivalences in \eqref{eq:alt_opt1} hold also for other specifications of the regression functions $f_2$ and $f_1$, e.g. logistic and Poisson, relevant in various applications.
-More details are provided in the Supplementary Material.
+The next proposition formalizes the validity of \eqref{eq:alt_opt1} and thus of \eqref{eq:alt_opt3}. \begin{proposition} If $f_2$ and $f_1$ are normal linear regressions, specified as in \eqref{eq:normal_reg}, then the equivalences in \eqref{eq:alt_opt1} hold. \end{proposition} While normal linear regression is a convenient and widely used choice in the DTR literature \citep[see, e.g.,][]{chakraborty2014dynamic}, we note that the applicability of the BAL approach is broader, as the equivalences in \eqref{eq:alt_opt1} also hold for other specifications of the regression functions $f_2$ and $f_1$, e.g. logistic and Poisson, which are relevant in a variety of applications.
+More details are provided in Appendix \ref{sec:appA}.

-\subsection{Multi-stage Variable Selection}
+\subsection{Multi-stage variable selection}